Kernix13/beginner-git-commands/README.md

 The `stash` command is an advanced command IMO, so run `git add .` and `git commit -m "message"` before switching to a different branch.
 I did that, switched back, then ran `git push` and there was nothing on my Github page???

 Remember, you push the changes for your branch *from* your branch, not from `master`.
 But because I already pushed and continued working, I had to go to the conversation tab and click *Merge pull request* (I was 5 commits behind).
-An that is why this repo begins with the word **Beginner**!

 Once the PR is merged, you generally delete your branch and switch back to the master branch.
 To delete a branch use `git branch -d branch_name`.
 If you get this error when trying to delete a branch: